Personal

 Just because I would be doing Web design even if I wasn’t getting paid for it doesn’t mean that I do it for free.
 But it does mean that I will love doing it, which means my clients get work that is inspired, creative, meticulous, and clean.
 I work from home with NPR piped in through my computer.

-In September 2015, I moved from Chicago to Bellevue, Washington with my creative genius husband, clever high-schooler, indomitable eighth-grader and mangy mutt.
+In September 2015, I moved from Chicago to Bellevue, Washington with my creative genius husband, clever college freshman (go Northwestern!), indomitable tenth-grader and mangy mutt.
 I do break away from the computer screen sometimes and when I do, it usually has nothing to do with technology.

 I love being outdoors, hiking, kayaking, yogacooking, reading and watching kitschy television.
 Before COVID hit, I led a spin class Tuesdays and Thursdays at the Coal Creek YMCA.
 (Random, I know.)
 But now I just have parasocial relationships with my Peloton instructors.
 (Fellow, Pelo-addicts, add me as @lisabagg.)